chef-boneyard/windows/README.md

 ### windows_font

-Installs a font.

-Font files should be included in the cookbooks
+Installs font files.
+Sources the font by default from the cookbook, but a URI source can be specified as well.

 #### Actions